 428 C.E.

 On May 30th, 428 C.E., Eastern Roman Emperor Theodosius II and Western Roman Emperor Valentinian III officially outlawed Marcionite Christianity.
 Forbidding Marcionite Christians from constructing new churches, proselytizing, ordaining clergy, publicly assembling, serving in government, leaving or receiving inheritance, and even praying.
-This law was codified in the Codex Theodosianus.
+This Law was codified in the Codex Theodosianus.

 445 C.E.